↑

 Backpacking Tent

 Your next priority should be your tent.
-Don’t think that you can use the normal tent that you load up in the back of your SUV and drive to the campground.
-Campground tents are usually too bulky and heavy to take backing.
+Don’t think that you can use the normal tent that you load up in the back of your SUV for campground camping.
+Campground tents are usually too bulky and heavy to take backpacking.

 Size: It’s important to find the right balance between small and light, while still being comfortable enough that you don’t feel overly claustrophobic.